Sterling in worst run of quarterly losses since 1984

-LONDON, Sept 30 (Reuters) - Sterling edged up on Friday but was on track for a fifth consecutive quarter of losses against the dollar - the currency's worst run since 1984.
+LONDON, Sept 30 (Reuters) - Sterling stayed below $1.30 on Friday and was on track for a fifth consecutive quarter of losses - the currency's worst run since 1984.

 The pound plunged to a 31-year low after Britain voted to leave the European Union, falling as low as $1.28 early in the third quarter, having already weakened in the run-up to the June referendum on worries about its outcome.

-Sterling is now trading more than 40 U.S. cents - or 25 percent - lower than the six-year highs it reached in mid-2014, with uncertainty over Brexit and a drying-up of expectations for the Bank of England having weighed.
+Sterling is now trading more than 40 U.S. cents - or 25 percent - lower than the six-year highs it reached in mid-2014, as expectations for the Bank of England to hike interest rates have dried up.

-Last month the BoE cut its key interest rate to another record low and relaunched an asset-purchase programme in an effort to cushion the blow dealt by the referendum outcome, and some expect it to ease policy again before the end of the year.
+Last month the BoE cut its key interest rate to another record low and relaunched an asset-purchase programme in an effort to cushion the blow dealt by the vote for Brexit, and some expect it to ease policy again before the end of the year.

-Data showing Britain's giant services sector grew much more strongly than expected in July, in the clearest sign to date that the economy did not slow sharply after the shock of the referendum, lifted sterling only briefly, and by 1500 it flat on the day below $1.30.
+Data showing Britain's giant services sector grew much more strongly than expected in July, in the clearest sign to date that the economy did not slow sharply after the shock of the referendum, lifted sterling a little but could not push it above $1.30.
+It traded up 0.1 percent at $1.2982 by 0845 GMT.

-After a media report said an agreement between Deutsche Bank and U.S. authorities was being discussed - which would slash huge fines over alleged misselling - sterling jumped to a day's high of $1.3024.
-But it was still down 1 percent for the month, and more than 2 percent down over the quarter.
+"Certainly some of the data has been better but I think that's a longer-term concern about the economic dislocation caused by Brexit," said Societe Generale currency strategist Alvin Tan.

-"From where we're sitting today, sterling remains a pretty vulnerable currency," said Rabobank currency strategist Jane Foley.
-"There does seem to be an appetite now to sell into rallies, and I think that does highlight the market's sensitivity to the political uncertainty the UK faces."
+"This has not been lifted, so it's going to difficult to see a strong bounce in sterling until we get much more clarity on the direction of what the post-Brexit economic regime will be."

 A survey published earlier on Friday showed British consumer morale rocketed back to pre-Brexit levels in September, confounding expectations that the vote to leave the EU would wreak more lasting damage on Britons' willingness to spend.